New York judge likely to oversee Facebook lawsuits

+BRIEF-Automotive Solutions Group says directors recommend that shareholders reject AMA Group's offer

+* Directors unanimously recommend that shareholders reject offer in relation to AMA Group's bidder's statement dated 23 May 2017

-NEW YORK Facebook Inc and most of its adversaries in a raft of lawsuits over its $16 billion initial public offering can agree on at least one thing: that the cases should be heard in a New York court.
+NEW YORK, Sept 20 Facebook Inc and most of its adversaries in a raft of lawsuits over its $16 billion initial public offering can agree on at least one thing: that the cases should be heard in a New York court.

 At a hearing on Thursday, lawyers for both sides asked a judicial panel to pool together dozens of lawsuits against the social networking company in Manhattan federal court.
 The panel made no immediate ruling, but did not question the idea of grouping the cases in New York.